rsdoiel/antenna/planet.md

 ---

-## South Korea rain death toll rises to 14
+## South Korea rain death toll rises to 17

 date: 2025-07-20, from: RTÉ News

-At least two people were killed during heavy downpours in South Korea today, the interior ministry said, bringing the death toll to 14 from torrential rains this week.
+Heavy rain in South Korea has killed at least 17 people in recent days, government records showed, while 11 remain unaccounted for in the intense downpours.

 <br>